-Environmental monitoring is conducted for radiation protection at work area by the following methods.
-The monitoring is required to conduct in order not to exceed the monthly-base limit in compliance with laws and regulations.
-The monitoring is conducted by Manager, but mostly it is outsourced.
+Environmental monitoring at the work area is conducted for radiation protection and the methods employed are described below.
+The monitoring is required in order to not exceed the monthly-base limit set within the laws and regulations.
+The monitoring can be conducted by Manager, but it is mostly outsourced.